Rafaelsalass/reactTimer/README.md

 # this is a really simple react app
 Nothing special, just learning.

-### If you want to run this on yor computer, do this:
+### If you want to run this on your computer, do this:

 ```
 git clone https://github.com/Rafaelsalass/reactWeather